meekg33k/segment-amplitude/README.md

 ## Project Description

-Refer to [Project Description] (https://facebook.github.io/react/) for a detailed description of the scope of this project.
+Refer to [Project Description] (https://github.com/uduakeren/segment-amplitude/blob/master/Project%20Description.md) for a detailed description of the project.